WrestleMania 2000: WWF Championship

-The main feud heading into WrestleMania was over the WWF Championship and involved two feuds that had become intertwined over the previous two months and eventually drew in the McMahon family.
+The main feud heading into WrestleMania was over the WWF Championship, and involved two feuds that had become intertwined over the previous two months, and eventually drew in the McMahon family.

-On the January 3rd, 2000 edition of Raw, Triple H regained the WWF Championship, which he had previously lost to The Big Show at Survivor Series in November 1999 due to underhanded means.
-He also used his position of husband to Stephanie McMahon-Helmsley, to exert control over the company and his rivals.
+On the January 3rd, 2000 edition of Raw, Triple H regained the WWF Championship, which he had previously lost to The Big Show at Survivor Series in November 1999 due to interference from Vince McMahon.
+He also used his position as husband to Stephanie McMahon-Helmsley to exert control over the company, and his rivals.
 This would lead to the firing of Mick Foley, his most vocal rival.
-Foley, however, was later reinstated and reverted from his Mankind persona to his more violent Cactus Jack persona, challenging Triple H to a street fight at the Royal Rumble later that January, which the champion won.
+Foley, however, was later reinstated, and reverted from his Mankind persona to his more violent Cactus Jack persona, challenging Triple H to a street fight at the Royal Rumble later that January, which the champion won.

 Meanwhile, after Big Show's loss, he began showing signs of disdain toward The Rock in interviews.
-Shortly thereafter, he abandoned The Rock in several tag matches featuring the two and eventually attacked him, turning heel and declaring his intent to win the Royal Rumble match and regain the WWF Championship.
-Big Show and Rock both entered the Rumble and were the last two men left in the ring, and Rock apparently won the match after pulling himself back into the ring before Big Show tumbled to the floor.
-However, Big Show protested Rock's victory, and insisted that he did not lose the match.
-Big Show then proceeded to produce video footage that showed The Rock had in fact touched the floor with both feet before Big Show did.
+Shortly thereafter, he abandoned The Rock in several tag matches featuring the two, and eventually attacked him, turning heel, and declaring his intent to win the Royal Rumble match and regain the WWF Championship.
+Big Show, and The Rock both entered the Royal Rumble match, and were the last two men left in the ring, and The Rock apparently won the match after pulling himself back into the ring before Big Show tumbled to the floor.
+However, Big Show protested The Rock's victory, and insisted that he did not lose the match.
+Big Show then proceeded to produce video footage that showed The Rock had touched the floor with both feet before Big Show did.

 Heading into No Way Out on February 27, a double main event was signed.
-Triple H would defend the WWF Championship against Cactus Jack in a Hell in a Cell match, with Cactus being forced to retire from wrestling, should he lose.
-The winner of that match would face the winner of a match earlier in the night between The Rock and Big Show, for the right to go to WrestleMania and face the champion.
+Triple H would defend the WWF Championship against Cactus Jack in a Hell in a Cell match, with Cactus being forced to retire from wrestling should he lose.
+The winner of that match would face the winner of a match earlier in the night between The Rock, and Big Show, for the right to go to WrestleMania and face the champion.

-During the #1 contender's match, Rock had hit the Rock Bottom on Big Show and was about to deliver the People’s Elbow when Shane McMahon, who had not been seen on WWF television since he left the company in December 1999, came to the ring and laid The Rock out with a steel chair shot, enabling Big Show to get the pinfall victory and earn the title shot.
+During the #1 contender's match, The Rock had hit the Rock Bottom on Big Show and was about to deliver the People's Elbow when Shane McMahon, who had not been seen on WWF television since December 1999, came to the ring and laid The Rock out with a steel chair shot, enabling Big Show to get the pinfall victory and earn the title shot.